 The best and brightest approaches, ideas, and practices can arise from the hundreds of thousands of communities and exceptional minds across the country, available for dissemination and adoption.

 Every schoolhouse and every classroom is a potential learning innovation incubator, but only if we jettison the one-size-fits-all-top-down educratic micro-management culture.
-Learning improvement is only possible if we the people change our way of thinking.

 Elected officials and their appointees are the people’s servants, not the reverse.

 Is more local control a perfect solution, heck no, there are none, get over it.

 But one-size-fits-all creates one-mistake-for-everyone, and it’s sure as hell not working folks.
 The centralized approach is dysfunctional, and it has long been broken.